FYP-DineEase/dine-ease-backend/TRACK.md

 kubectl port-forward meilisearch-depl-846fd9694c-9p9d8 7700:7700

 ## Update
-- notification events and save socket user in redis
-- mail event and invitation test
-- payment creation remaining in subscription service and expiry
-- AI integration and NLP of review
-- dining plans complete

-- s3 issue with docker , not consistent ( check updated review with images )
-- rate limit on check restaurant duplication and other checking endpoints

 - update jwt values to 7d later
 - fix validations ( DTOs ) { min max etc } and their redundancy and error messages
 - uncomment twilio sendOTP